You’ll Be Seeing Fewer Whiskey Plates Here In Minnesota

 But those 'whiskey plates' could soon be a replaced

-But they might soon be going away here in the Land of 10,000 Lakes.
-This KIMT-TV story says that the Minnesota Legislature earlier this year passed a provision that will replace 'whiskey plates' with an ignition interlock system for those convicted of a DWI violation
+We'd heard last summer (in July of 2021) how they might soon be going away here in the Land of 10,000 Lakes.
+Several sources (like this KIMT-TV story) said that the Minnesota Legislature passed a provision in 2021 that would replace 'whiskey plates' with an ignition interlock system for those convicted of a DWI violation.
+(According to the Minnesota Legislature website, it was part of HF63 which passed in late May of 2021.)

 The Minnesota DPS/DVS says ignition interlock devices prevent a vehicle from starting if it detects a certain alcohol concentration level after the driver blows into the tube.
 They've actually been around in Minnesota since 2011.
-Proponents of the new option say it will keep more drunk drivers off the roads in Minnesota, where the 'whiskey plates,' were only a form of public 'shaming,' and still allowed those who've had alcohol to drive the vehicle.
+And the new law that was passed last year does make a replacement for the previous 'whiskey' plates.
+But not entirely, though.

 Getting a DWI can be expensive, even before having to install a new ignition interlock system in your vehicle.
 It can deplete your bank account in a hurry, and make your insurance way more expensive too.
 Which could make it tough to afford that slick new sports car you've had your eye on.
 Speaking of sports cars, keep scrolling to see which iconic car made its debut the year you were born!